 - Pour sugar in a small, shallow bowl.
 Cut a slit on the inside of a lime wedge and rub around the rim of a champagne flute, and then dip the glasses into the sugar bowl.
 Repeat for remaining glasses.

-- Fill glasses with prosecco and cranberry-pomegranate juice (2 tablespoons per glass).
+- Fill glasses with prosecco and cranberry-pomegranate juice (2 tablespoons per glass, more if you want it to be fruitier!).

 - Garnish with fresh cranberries, pomegranate seeds, and lime wedges as desired.